Report of UNAC's Trip to Cuba

 UNAC members were asked to speak at the World Festival of Youth and Students in Sochi, Russia and in Moscow by peace activists from the region.
 The Sochi festival was attended by 30,000 young people from more than 150 different countries.
 Large delegations were present from Russia, Cuba, Syria, Venezuela, North Korea and many other countries.
 A small delegation was also present from the U.S., which included some members of various UNAC affiliated groups and others. [read more]

-All Out for the Spring Mobilizations to End the Wars at Home and Abroad
+End the Wars at Home and Abroad

 Hands Off Syria Coalition